Side view of a human brain showing the location of a closed brain injury.

-Many people believe you have to be knocked unconscious or suffer a massive blow to the head to get a brain injury.
-That’s a dangerous myth.
-The truth is that even a seemingly minor fender bender or a simple fall can cause a closed brain injury, where the brain is bruised or swollen from impact with the skull.
-Because the symptoms can be subtle and delayed, people often wait too long to seek medical care.
-Knowing the facts is the first step in making smart decisions after an accident.
-Here, we’ll break down the causes, symptoms, and long-term effects of these common but often misunderstood injuries.
+It’s a dangerous myth that you need a massive blow to the head to get a brain injury.
+The truth is, even a minor fender bender or a simple fall can cause a closed brain injury when the brain hits the inside of the skull.
+Because there’s no open wound, the symptoms can be subtle and show up later, causing people to wait too long for medical care.
+These hidden injuries can seriously affect your ability to think and work.
+Here, we’ll give you the straightforward facts on the causes, symptoms, and long-term effects of these misunderstood injuries.

 Key Takeaways